-- 1. A joint degree awarded by the Consortium will be awarded to students who pass the final examination of requirements. - The title of the degree awarded will be stated on the joint diploma certificate in accordance with the national legislation of the partner universities within the Consortium. - 3.
-CHARM-EU will issue the joint diploma certificate and the joint diploma supplement with the logos/crests of the five partners. - 4.
+1. A joint degree awarded by the five universities participating in the Masters will be awarded to students who pass the final examination of requirements.

+- 2. The title of the degree awarded will be stated on the joint diploma certificate in accordance with the national legislation of the partner universities participating in the Masters. - 3.
+CHARM-EU will issue the joint diploma certificate and the joint diploma supplement with the logos/crests of the partners who are part of the joint degree programme. - 4.
 In addition to the joint diploma certificate graduated students receive the joint diploma supplement which provides insight into the nature and contents of the completed joint degree programme.